With online retail forever hitting new heights, eCommerce businesses are looking for new ways to increase their average eCommerce conversion rate.

 UX and conversion rate go hand in hand.
 The ergonomics of your site and how customers feel whilst using it are key determiners of how eCommerce businesses perform.
 There is no shortage of content online that will lay out the basics for you but we’ll touch upon some of them here:

 - Housekeeping – Users of your site are more likely to leave if they can’t easily find what they want.
-A clearly labelled and easy to navigate layout is an easy way to bump up your conversion rates.
+A clearly labelled and easy to navigate layout is an easy way to bump up your average eCommerce conversion rates.

 - Improved checkout options – Multiple item discount, multiple payment options and free postage are all simple ways to encourage customers to complete their orders.